DataDog/documentation/content/agent/network.md

 Versioned endpoints start with Agent 5.2.0, i.e. each version of the agent will hit a different endpoint based on the version of the *Forwarder*.

-i.e. Agent 5.2.0 will hit 5-2-0-app.agent.datadoghq.com
+* i.e. Agent 5.2.0 will hit 5-2-0-app.agent.datadoghq.com

-It is safe to assume that we'll be using *.agent.datadoghq.com for a while, however, the -app suffix will likely change in a future version of the Datadog Agent as we are working on a better separation of metrics and metadata.

-As a consequence you should whitelist *.agent.datadoghq.com in your firewalls.
+As a consequence whitelist `*.agent.datadoghq.com` in your firewalls.

 ## Further Reading